Changes to our IT systems may cause delays in processing changes to Council Tax accounts, requests for Council Tax support and hardship schemes.

 - the power under subsection 1) may be exercised in relation to the particular case in which liability is to be reduced to an extent provided by the determination

-There are financial implications in awarding discounts other than those currently available under the statutory legislation and the financial burden of Section 13A discounts must be met through an increase in the general level of Council Tax for other payers.
+There is a financial implication to us for any Section 13A discretionary discount given and the financial burden of Section 13A discounts must be met through an increase in the general level of Council Tax for other taxpayers.

 Members of certain international headquarters and defence organisations and their dependants are not counted.